-With the year coming to a close, we’ve rounded up the content that resonated most with Think with Google Canada readers.
+With the year coming to a close, we’ve rounded up the Think with Google content that resonated most with Canadian marketers.

 Data and measurement emerged as two hot topics, from “micro-niche marketing” trends to measuring brand maturity, and creative ways to speak to audiences at the right times.
 Our readers are also looking towards the future, specifically for ways to future-proof their businesses and embrace digital.